trampgeek/jobe/README.md

 The Python3 and the C development system must also be installed.

-On Debian-based systems, a script to set up all the necessary web tools plus all currently-supported languages is something like the following (all commands as root):
+On Ubuntu-14:04, a script to set up all the necessary web tools plus all currently-supported languages is the following (all commands as root):

     apt-get install php5 libapache2-mod-php5 php5-mcrypt mysql-server\